Matt-Ng/Matt-Ng/README.md

 # Hi there!

 👋 My name is Matt.
-I am a Computer Science student at the University of Guelph graduating in Spring 2024.
+I am a Software Engineer at Google, on the Cloud BackupDR team.
 This is the hub of my little technological creations and passion projects.

 🏫 Through my time at University, I've previously interned twice at Google, twice at Microsoft, Cisco, and for a distributed computing company called Distributive.